Blog · Analysis · Last reviewed June 19, 2026

 Johnny is valuable because he can carry data through systems that cannot be trusted.
 The network is watched.
 Storage is vulnerable.
 Corporations and criminals can intercept ordinary channels.
 So the body becomes the courier.
 Flesh becomes a security protocol.
 Memory becomes rentable capacity.

 Johnny's tragedy is that he sold memory for capacity.
 That is a cyberpunk exaggeration of a common bargain.
 People trade privacy, attention, intimacy, archives, and identity continuity for access, convenience, work, credit, care, or status.
 The machine does not always seize memory by force.
 Often, it makes memory economically negotiable.
+That is why this page belongs beside The Digital Person and the Dossier Machine, AI Memory and Personalization, Biometric Categorization, The Neural Data Becomes the Mind Interface, and Privacy and Data Stewardship.

 NAS and the Disease of Too Much Signal

-NAS is one of the film's most prophetic inventions because it turns technological saturation into bodily illness.
+NAS is one of the film's most durable inventions because it turns technological saturation into bodily illness.
 The movie does not treat networked life as clean escape from the body.
 It treats the network as something that comes back through the nervous system.

 The details are pulp science fiction, but the symbolic point is strong.
 A civilization can become sick from its own signal environment.
 Too much speed, too much mediation, too much interface, too much corporate control over attention and care: the result is not only misinformation or distraction, but exhaustion, dissociation, dependency, and somatic stress.

 For the present AI era, NAS reads like an early myth of cognitive overload.
 People are now surrounded by generated text, recommendation loops, synthetic companions, persuasive interfaces, productivity systems, quantified work, and automated evaluation.
 The issue is not simply screen time.
 The issue is a world where the nervous system becomes the final integration layer for institutions moving faster than human meaning can settle.
+The governance question is not whether NAS is medically plausible; it is whether institutions are allowed to externalize cognitive and bodily strain while calling the overload productivity.

 Megacorporations and Captured Medicine